Louis Jay’s photography career spans more than 40 years.

 His assignments allowed him to travel widely.
 Louis developed a particular fondness for Rio de Janeiro and relocated his studio there – in the Gavia neighborhood – in 1986.
 There he photographed ads, record covers, and editorial portraits for Interview magazine.
 During these years, Louis continued pursuing his personal projects – photographing life and people in urban settings – which resulted in two one-man shows in New York (Cafeteria Portraits) and Rio (The Lapa Exhibit).

-After surviving life-threatening surgery in 2011, Louis sold his studio in Miami, retired from commercial work, and returned to photographing people and their surrounding – his true passion.
+In 2011, Louis retired from commercial work, and returned to photographing people and their surrounding – his true passion.
 A lifelong dream to curate a book of photographs culminated in his first publication, Passing Fancies (Luce Press, 2018), a meditative documentary of Louis’s fascination with the spirit, mystery, and allure of his favorite places – Miami, Paris, the Amalfi Coast, and Rio, to name a few.